JiBrok/jibrok.github.io/_docs/time-in-status/time-in-status-jql.md

 "0", "0s" ... - time is zero.
 </div>

 * calendar - the name or id of the calendar.
 For example: "Support" or "1".
-How to view calendars?
-TODO
+[How to view calendars?](/docs/time-in-status/user-help-info/)

 ## Common functions. ##